 13 How can essential oils be used in the remediation process?

 I am using the protocols and recommendations of Dr. Edward Close, Ph.D.
 P.E., whom I also consult with regularly.
 His research is based on Young Living oils only, so that is what I have followed.
 Details such as oils, diffusers, timings, settings, spaces, and types of mold are important, according to the research.
 The research is available online through www.naturesmoldrx.com.
 I have a wholesale account with YL, (which is the way to get the best prices).

 If you need individual help, I offer to consult on Dr. Close’s protocol.
 For those who are new to YL, I offer to consult at no charge to those who register for a wholesale account using my enroller/sponsor number - #3243004, since I will earn a residual on purchases.
 Know that there is no additional fee to you, as the same residual is paid to anyone you purchase through.
 Buy oils in association with someone who can help!
 I’m happy to discuss this by phone.
 Just send me a note and I’ll call you back!

 1. To become a member, is it just a one time cost of 160.00 (if I order the thieves starter kit)?

 Yes, the membership fee is a one time fee.
-The THIEVES STARTER KIT is the best value for cleaning with Thieves Oil cleaner and other Thieves oil uses, since the wholesale cost of the products included exceed both the Retail and Wholesale costs for individual purchase.
-CLICK HERE to review the cost breakdown of included products.
+The THIEVES STARTER KIT is the best value for cleaning with Thieves Oil cleaner and other Thieves oil uses since the wholesale cost of the products included exceed both the Retail and Wholesale costs for individual purchases.
+CLICK HERE to review the cost breakdown of the included products.
 NOTE: Memberships will expire if the account is dormant for 12 months.
 A minimum purchase of $50 every 12 months keeps the account open.
-Contact Cheryl at firstname.lastname@example.org if you have an older account that has expired.
+Contact Cheryl at email@example.com if you have an older account that has expired.